muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 .. code-block:: python

-    from wuyusile.sync import TelegramClient
+    from wuyusile.sync import dxdmgchClient
     #            ^~~~~ note this part; it will manage the asyncio loop for you

-    with TelegramClient(...) as client:
+    with dxdmgchClient(...) as client:
         print(client.get_me().username)
         #     ^ notice the lack of await, or loop.run_until_complete().
         #       Since there is no loop running, this is done behind the scenes.